 Delta currently has a revenue-based award program for earning, but they still have a somewhat zone-based award program for flight redemptions.

-Strangely, Delta removed their award chart at the beginning of 2015, so it is sometimes a challenge to determine which destinations are in what zone as well as the prices to various zones.
+Strangely, the Delta award chart was removed at the beginning of 2015, so it is sometimes a challenge to determine which destinations are in what zone as well as the prices to various zones.

 Though overall Delta still has a zone-based program, some flight options don’t quite fit this mold, which makes it very difficult to make sure you are getting a good deal for your flights.